 “Dude, when I got home today I smelled like an a– whoppin and mothballs.” – John

-Conclusion: I’ve never had more compliments on the look of a gi ever before in my life.
+I’ve never had more compliments on the look of a gi ever before in my life.
 This gi definitely stands out, and for good reason.
 It is incredibly high quality and very well designed.
 At only $160 this gi is a steal.
-Tatami could easily charge $200 or $250 for such a well-done high end gi.
+Tatami could easily charge $200 or $250 for such a well-done high end Tatami Bjj gi in the USA.
 If this gi is your style, definitely don’t hesitate about picking one up.

 If you’re built like I am 6’1” and 200-210lbs, but don’t prefer so much flash, I would recommend looking into getting an Estilo 3.0 or even a Zero G if you are in need of a lightweight competition gi.
 The cut on this gi is one of the most ‘athletic’ cuts that I have tried on and I’ll definitely keep this gi in my personal rotation for a long time to come.